Kunal-Nigewan/hotel-booking-demand-analysis/README.md

 customer behavior, booking trends, and cancellation patterns in the hospitality industry.

-Through exploratory data analysis(EDA), data cleaning and visualization using Power BI, we explore factors such as hotel type, market segment, and lead time that influence bookings.
+Through exploratory data analysis(EDA), data cleaning and visualization using Python libraries such as Numpy, Pandas, Matplotlib, and Seaborn, we explore factors such as hotel type, market segment, and lead time that influence booking behavior.

 Additionally, machine learning models are applied to predict booking cancellations and help hotels make better